XavierDervaux/EpcQrCodeGenerator/README.md

 epcGenerator.SaveAsSvg(filePath);
 ```
 Using the `SaveAsSvg()` method will trigger a validation of the values encoded
 in the data object.
-If the values are invalid, and detailed exception will be triggerred.
+If the values are invalid, a detailed exception will be triggered.

 The `SaveAsSvg()` method uses an external QR-Code generator to render the actual image.
 If you want to use your own generator you can get the payload used to generate